Tall and fluffy, two layer, moist delicious, whole-wheat, fat-free vegan chocolate cake

 The lactose-free, margerine-free, and dairy-free frosting is so simple and easy, melt chocolate chips with dairy free almond milk or soy milk in your microwave.

 I admit, the frosting is not healthy, but at least it has no added oils and you don’t need much of it.
 The cake alone isn’t sweet enough for a birthday party, but with the frosting, it becomes something special.

 Chocolate does give the frosting antioxidants (to combat the free radicals produced by the icing sugar!).
-The kick of sweetness from the frosting really complements the cake and makes it a special treat.
+The kick of sweetness from the frosting really complements the cake and makes it a treat.

 Making frosting yourself saves you from all the chemicals, franken-oils and artificial ingredients found in store bought frosting.
 Yuck.
 I have always hated store frosting.
 Espcially since it always gave me a stomache ache.
 It should be forbidden for kids (and adults) in my opinion.

 The problems with regular cake

 Traditional birthday cakes from a box mix, or a store, are made with

 - white sugar,